 An unopened geode has the appearance of an uninteresting rock.
 They become much more interesting when they are opened and their internal crystals and agate bands become visible.
 And even though every crystal-lined geode is a wonder of nature, there are many things that can be done to make it into a more marketable product as well as enhance its value.

 But, before we go any farther, we want anyone who finds a really nice geode to know that museum-quality geodes are sold in the collector market for prices that will astound the average person.
 The Arkenstone, a business that specializes in museum-quality mineral specimens, usually has a few nice geodes for sale.
 At the time this article was being written, they were selling rare-mineral lined geodes featuring volkovskite, millerite, thomsonite, and shattuckite for four- and five-digit prices.
-You can see what they have for sale today here.
+You can see some of their inventory here.

 Utilitarian Geode Products